chrimerss/CREST-iMAP/README.md

 <img src="img/soilmoisture.gif">

+- [x] 2020.06.23 Created interface to read .mesh file from mesher.
+Therefore, it supports creating mesh by considering the heterogeneity of the topography/river networks and so forth.

 # TODO

 - [ ] Optimize the current code using one node to IO file, and pass variables internally